Martinc94/MobileAppsProject/README.md

 Find out more about universal apps here: https://msdn.microsoft.com/en-us/windows/uwp/get-started/whats-a-uwp

-I chose this project because i love sport and wanted to make a sports based APP and to display my knowledge of local storage, Localisation, GPS Usage, Data binding, use of layouts and my general coding skill in C#.
+I chose this project because i love sport and wanted to make a sports based App and to display my knowledge of local storage, Localisation, GPS Usage, Data binding, use of layouts and my general coding skill in C#.

 I have designed this app to be simplistic to use for the user and have an attractive layout.